-SAN FRANCISCO News Corp's MySpace, the world's largest online social network, said on Wednesday it will allow outside developers further access to its service to counter the growth of smaller rival Facebook.
+SAN FRANCISCO (Reuters) - News Corp’s MySpace, the world’s largest online social network, said on Wednesday it will allow outside developers further access to its service to counter the growth of smaller rival Facebook.

 News Corp chairman Rupert Murdoch joined MySpace chief executive Chris DeWolfe to make the announcement before Silicon Valley’s Internet elite and answer questions about the media conglomerate’s digital future.